frittna/mariner2cam/README.md

 ### 📖 Complete Installation Guide & Code

-The full step-by-step guide for a Zero 2 W including can be found here:
+A tested full step-by-step guide to make a fresh Zero 2 W installation can be found here.
-You can run it yourself by following this tutorial (in German at the moment).
+You can run it yourself by following this tutorial in 1-2 hours (in German at the moment).

 ➡️ **[Click here to view: CompleteInstructionZero2.txt](CompleteInstructionZero2.txt)**